8 security concerns for the modern web [Updated]

 Ghost users are inactive accounts that are still enabled on your network.

 The accounts could have once belonged to former employees or vendors.
-Or they could have been temporary accounts that used during the setup of something on the network.
+Or they could have been temporary accounts used during the setup of something on the network.

-It has been estimated that up to 34% of user accounts on a typical network fall into the category of ghost users.
+Up to 34% of user accounts on a typical network fall into the category of ghost users.

 Ghost accounts are unnecessary security risks for a few reasons:

 Their passwords may not have been changed in a while.

 They provide unnecessary additional access to the network.